MrLoh/thesis-davidson/manuscript.md

   - truth conditions as a formal language
   - Unified Theory, Radical Interpretation
   - Sucessfull Communication & Anti-Conventionalism & Holims of knowledge
+- How is the anomalism of the mental connected to our linguistic competences (or maybe just to our effectiveness?), how does the unified theory account for it.